 Denali, formerly known as Mount McKinley, is the tallest mountain in North America.
 Meaning “the high one” in the native language, this beautiful mountain serves as the centerpiece of Denali National Park and Preserve.
 At 20,320′, Denali may be smaller than Mount Everest but its distance from base to peak of 18,000′ is the largest of any mountain in the world.
 Mountaineering is the main outdoor attraction but the park’s 6 million acres present plenty of other opportunities to explore including hiking!
 Backcountry, off-trail hikes are a great way to experience Denali’s wilderness.
+There are only 36 miles of maintained trails in the park.
 If you are staying close to the entrance, the 6 trails below are your best day hikes in Denali National Park.
 Official Website.

 This is one of the steepest yet best hikes in Denali if you are able.
 The trail runs through a spruce forest before breaking the tree-line.
 The end of the trail isn’t at the summit but to a spot that opens with incredible views of the park to the south.
 The trailhead is found near the Denali Visitor Center taking Taiga Trail about 1/2 miles before heading northwest.